Joker2770/FaceRecognition/README.md

 # FaceRecognition
-Base on face_recognition the most popular Python module
+Base on face_recognition one of the most popular Python module.